turingschool/accelerated-mod-0/data_types.md

 However, if we ever want to reference that email address ever again in our code, the only way would be to read that part of the screen and manually type it out again - and that's not going to make for a very efficient application.

-**Variables** are what allow us to store data in a Ruby program.
+<span class="vocab">Variables</span> are what allow us to store data in a Ruby program.
 We can think of them as storage containers that hold items we care about and want to keep track of.
 The label on top of that container is what we can compare to a variable _name_.
 Variables can store any of the Data Types we've learned today as well as others that you'll learn about in upcoming lessons.

 ### Variable Syntax

-In Ruby, we declare variables by typing the name of the variable, the **assignment operator**, then the value being stored.
+In Ruby, we declare variables by typing the name of the variable, the <span class="vocab">assignment operator</span>, then the value being stored.

 ```ruby
 email = "helloworld@gmail.com"